 Royal Tasmanian Botanical Gardens

-The Royal Tasmanian Botanical Gardens were established in 1818 and are located on the Queens Domain, just a short walk from Hobart's CBD.
+The Royal Tasmanian Botanical Gardens were established in 1818 and are just a short walk from Hobart's CBD.

 The Gardens hold historic plant collections and a large number of significant trees, many dating back to the nineteenth century as well as the world's only Subantarctic Plant House.
 Here, plants from subantarctic islands in high southern latitudes are displayed in a climatically-controlled environment, where chilly fogs and mists mirror the wet, cold conditions of their island homes.